alcarinn/alcarinn.github.io/README.md

 <div id="topicsByYear" style="min-width: 310px; height: 650px; margin: auto"></div>

-Globally, we observe a lot of changes over the years and three are really significant:
+Globally, we observe a lot of changes over the years and three are significant:
 <ol>
     <li>The topic of the <b>climate</b> has largely <b>gained</b> in importance during the two past years.</li>
     <li>The theme of the <b>immigration</b> has <b>lost</b> in importance over the last legislature.</li>